-Could the owners of Forest Cove Apartments be partially liable for the shooting death of Devon Parks?
+Could the owners of 1660 Peachtree Midtown apartments be found partially liable for the murder of Allahnia Lenoir at the premises?

 Only the survivors of violent crimes or the families of victims can use the civil court system to hold property owners and managers accountable when they fail to take reasonable precautions to protect tenants and guests from known threats.
 By holding them accountable, we can motivate property owners to make meaningful changes to prevent violent crime from happening to others.
 In that way, together, we can help Make Atlanta Safe.